Editor’s Note: This blog post has been updated with recent research findings on B2B buying preferences.

 Given the exponential rise of business software and technology, it’s no wonder that buyers are becoming increasingly scrupulous.

-I am personally experiencing the very things that the research data is telling us.
-As a marketer myself, I am a highly desirable segment for many businesses.
-I’m getting more emails from vendors than ever before and many LinkedIn requests from sales people.
-I am tuning out most of the messages, only opening the ones that provide me with helpful tips that I can use right away in my job.
+I am personally experiencing the very things surfaced in this research.
+As a marketer, I am a highly desirable target for many businesses.
+I’m getting bomborded with messages from all sorts of tech vendors and marketing agencies that want to work with my employer.
+I am tuning out 95 percent of the messages.
+But I do read the ones that provide genuinely helpful information I can use to improve in my job – even if I do not know the sender.

-Do you have observations on how the b2b buying process has changed over the past year?
-If so, please let us know.
+Do you have any observations on how the buying process has changed over the past year?
+Let us know in the comments below.